Over 40 Years

-If you or a family member are a victim of a truck driver’s negligence, call an experienced 18-wheeler accident lawyer in Reading, PA for help today.
+If you or a family member are a victim of a truck driver’s negligence, call an experienced Reading truck accident lawyer for help today.
 We fight for your needs and to get you the compensation you and your family deserve.

 Large commercial vehicles like semi-tractor trailers, 18-wheelers, box trucks, and other big rigs are some of the most dangerous vehicles on the roads.
-Even low-speed collisions can result in serious personal injuries.
+Even low-speed collisions can result in serious truck accident injuries.
 Unfortunately, most big rig crashes are not low-speed.

-Many are at normal or high speed, resulting in catastrophic or fatal injuries to innocent people.
+Many are at normal or high speed, resulting in severe injuries to innocent people.
 Victims injured in any type of trucking wreck may be entitled to compensation for pain and suffering, medical bills, lost wages, and other damages caused by the wreck.
-Our attorneys in Reading, PA can help obtain these results for you to ensure that your rights to compensation are well-protected.
+Our Reading truck accident attorneys can help obtain these results for you to ensure that your rights to compensation are well-protected.

 If you’re suffering from an injury or have lost a loved one in a preventable truck accident, let Larry Pitt be your 18-wheeler accident lawyer in Reading, PA.

-Our firm offers victims and the families of trucking wrecks:
+Our firm offers victims and the families of truck wrecks:

 - FREE consultations and case evaluations, with no obligation to sign up